zachmilan/zachmilan/README.md

-# Hi, my name is Zach.
+# Hi, my name is Zach Milan.

 ## About Me
-I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with an interest in developing consumer-focused embedded devices.
+I am a recent Computer Engineering graduate from the University of Michigan (May 2025) with a focus in embedded systems and computer architecture.

-I’m seeking a **full-time role in embedded systems or adjacent fields** where I can continue designing and building real-world hardware/software products.
+I have experience in hardware-software integration from coursework and personal projects, as well as strong communcation skills developed over the years by working in a variety of roles.

+I am currently seeking full-time employment to put both skills to good use and provide me with ample learning opportunities.
+I am currently targeting embedded roles such as firmware or hardware engineering positions, as well as Field Application Engineering roles (FAE) and Sales Engineering positions.
+However, I am open to working outside the realm of those titles as I believe many jobs are sufficiently interesting and provide an environment to learn something new.

+I enjoy talking with people, asking questions, understanding the 'why' behind things.
+I believe I can be an asset to any team that hires me.
+If you would like to reach out about a potential opportunity, please email me at zmilan@umich.edu.

 ---

 ## Technical Skills
-- **Programming & Languages**: C, C++, SystemVerilog, Python, Bash
+- **Programming & Languages**: C, C++, SystemVerilog, Bash
 - **Embedded Systems**: STM32, ESP32, ARM Cortex-M, FreeRTOS
-- **Development Tools**: Linux (CLI, build tools), KiCad, VSCode, Git
+- **Development Tools**: Linux CLI, KiCad, VSCode, Git
 - **Hardware Tools & Interfaces**: Oscilloscope, Logic Analyzer, I²C, SPI, UART

 ---
 ## Featured Projects